jmmorato/openddsharp/Documentation/OpenDDSharp.Standard.Doc/articles/idl.md

 #### Structures

-:white_check_mark: An IDL struct shall be mapped to a C# `public class` with the same name.
+:heavy_check_mark: An IDL struct shall be mapped to a C# `public class` with the same name.

 :ballot_box_with_check: The `class` shall provide the following:

-- :white_check_mark: A public property of the equivalent type for each member of the structure, including both a getter and a setter.
+- :heavy_check_mark: A public property of the equivalent type for each member of the structure, including both a getter and a setter.
   - :x: In general, properties representing IDL sequences and maps shall include only a getter.
   - :x: As an exception, properties representing sequences and maps that are marked with the `@external` annotation (see the Standardized Annotations building block) shall include both a getter and a setter.
 - :ballot_box_with_check: Property setters shall perform shallow assignments of reference types and deep copies of value types.
-- :white_check_mark: A public default constructor that takes no parameters
+- :heavy_check_mark: A public default constructor that takes no parameters
 - :x: A public copy constructor that takes as a parameter an object of the mapped class.
   - :x: The copy constructor shall perform a deep copy of every member of the structure.
   - :x: Implementations supporting the Standardized Annotations building block shall perform a shallow assignment for members annotated with `@external`
 - :x: A public constructor that accepts parameters for each member (i.e., the all values constructor).
 The constructor shall perform shallow assignments of reference types and deep copies of value types.

-:white_check_mark: The default constructor shall initialize member fields as follows:
+:heavy_check_mark: The default constructor shall initialize member fields as follows:
-- :white_check_mark: All primitive members shall be left as initialized by the C# default initialization.
+- :heavy_check_mark: All primitive members shall be left as initialized by the C# default initialization.
-- :white_check_mark: All string members in the struct shall be initialized to string.Empty.
+- :heavy_check_mark: All string members in the struct shall be initialized to string.Empty.
-- :white_check_mark: All array members shall be initialized to an array of the declared size whose elements are initialized with their default constructor.
+- :heavy_check_mark: All array members shall be initialized to an array of the declared size whose elements are initialized with their default constructor.
-- :white_check_mark: All sequence members shall be initialized to zero-length sequences of the corresponding type.
+- :heavy_check_mark: All sequence members shall be initialized to zero-length sequences of the corresponding type.
-- :white_check_mark: All other members shall be initialized to an object created with their respective default constructor.
+- :heavy_check_mark: All other members shall be initialized to an object created with their respective default constructor.

 :x: The class shall implement the `IEquatable<T>` interface, where `T` is the corresponding class name.